flutter-form-builder-ecosystem/flutter_form_builder/README.md

 * [flutter_chips_input](https://pub.dev/packages/flutter_chips_input) & [flutter_touch_spin](https://pub.dev/packages/flutter_touch_spin) by [Yours truly :-)](https://github.com/danvick)

 ## SUPPORT
-### PRs
+### Issues and PRs
-Any kind of support in the form of Pull Requests are always appreciated.
+Any kind of support in the form of reporting bugs, answering questions or PRs is always appreciated.

-We especially welcome efforts to internationalize/localize the package by translating the default validation error texts.
+We especially welcome efforts to internationalize/localize the package by translating the default validation `errorText` strings.

 ### Coffee :-)
-If this package was helpful to you in delivering your project or you just wanna to support this project, a cup of coffee would be highly appreciated ;-)
+If this package was helpful to you in delivering your project or you just wanna to support this package, a cup of coffee would be highly appreciated ;-)

 [![Buy me a coffee](https://www.buymeacoffee.com/assets/img/custom_images/purple_img.png)](https://buymeacoff.ee/wb5M9y2Sz)